IsmailElbery/task/README.md

 These problems are :-

--You are summoned xmlRead Class which dose not exist.
+-You are useing xmlRead Class which dose not exist.

--You are summoned Item Class which dose not exist.
+-You are useing Item Class which dose not exist.

--You are summoned InvalidFormatException Class which dose not exist.
+-You are useing InvalidFormatException Class which dose not exist.
 ## ⛏️ Refactor the code <a name = "refactor_code"></a>

--At first I created the XMl class which you are summoned it and inside this class I created a function ( getElements) to convert XML string into an object so I can loop on it.
+-At first I created the XMl class which you are used it and inside this class I created a function ( getElements) to convert XML string into an object so I can loop on it.

 -I created an Item Class and defined two variables which are used in the main code.